Financial-Times/upp-provisioners/Tutorial.md

 1. All being well you will now have a CoCo cluster.

-    1. To verify that the cluster has been started, go to the [AWS console](http://awslogin.internal.ft.com/) and go to the eu-west-1 (Ireland) view of running EC2 instances.
+    1. To verify that the cluster has been started, go to the [AWS console](http://awslogin.internal.ft.com/), InfraProd account, and go to the eu-west-1 (Ireland) view of running EC2 instances.
     1. In the filter field enter the value of the `ENVIRONMENT_TAG` used to create the cluster.
     *NB.
 Wait for all your servers to be in a running state before you move on!*